achilles-d/simulation-compsci308/doc/DESIGN_PLAN.md

 state for the next step in the simulation based on the simulation's rules.
 Each Cell will have public method *char getState()* method to allow to other classes what state the Cell is in at the current point of the simulation by returning the character that signfies the current state of the Cell.
+The public method *int countNeighbors()* will return the amount of Cells neighboring the Cell in the grid.
 There will be five child classes of Cell that each correspond to the five different types of simulations that will be implemented.
 * __Grid:__ Instances of the Grid class will contain a 2D array (or, alternatively, and ArrayList of ArrayList<Cell>) of Cell objects